Double-descent curves in neural networks: a new perspective using Gaussian processes: A Gaussian process perspective on the double descent phenomenon

-Note that we have made here a very important distinction between the random matrices $K_{X,X}^{\phi,L, N}$ and $K_{X,X}^{\phi, L}$, which was not made in \cite{spectrack}.
-Indeed, it is not at all the same thing to consider the conjugate kernel $K^{\phi,L}$, which appears \textit{after} the width of a neural network is taken to infinity, and its counterpart $K^{\phi, L, N}$ \textit{before} the width is taken to infinity.
+Here, we have made an important distinction between the random matrices $\mathbf{K}_{\mathbf{X},\mathbf{X}}^{N}$ and $\mathbf{K}_{\mathbf{X},\mathbf{X}}$, which was not made in previous works \cite{spectrack}.
+Indeed, it is not the same thing to consider the NNGP kernel $K$, which appears \emph{after} the width of a neural network is taken to infinity, and its counterpart $K^{N}$ \emph{before} the width is taken to infinity (which should be called the \emph{empirical} NNGP kernel).

-Theorem \ref{deep non linear} tells us how the spectral distribution of the empirical covariance matrix of the features created by the neural network (\ref{random nn}) depends on the \textit{actual} conjugate kernel of its associated NNGP.
+Theorem \ref{deep non linear} tells us how the spectral distribution of the empirical covariance matrix of the features created by the neural network (\ref{random nn}) depends on the \emph{actual} conjugate kernel of its associated NNGP.

-What is very important to notice for the interpretation of the double descent curve in neural networks is that, in the overparameterized regime $\gamma \to 0$, the spectral distribution becomes that of the conjugate kernel itself.
-Indeed, the fixed-point equation (\ref{marchenkopasturfixedpoint}), which characterizes the Marchenko-Pastur map of $\mu_\psi^\phi$, becomes:
+The important fact to notice for the interpretation of the double-descent curve in neural networks is that, in the extremely overparametrised regime $\gamma \to 0$, the spectral distribution becomes that of the NNGP kernel itself.
+Indeed, the fixed-point equation (\ref{marchenkopasturfixedpoint}), which characterises the Marchenko-Pastur map of $\mu_\psi^\phi$, becomes:

-In other words, spectrally, the neural network behaves like its corresponding NNGP in the overparameterized regime.
-As it was first discovered by \cite{sompolinsky}, and as we revisit in our subsequent derivation of the generalisation error for the corresponding Gaussian process regressions, only the spectral properties matter in the double descent phenomenon.
+In other words, spectrally, the neural network behaves like its corresponding NNGP in the extremely overparametrised regime.
+We will next see how the generalisation error of the corresponding GP and kernel regressions depend on this spectral distribution and reproduces the double-descent behavior.

-However, the sufficient condition provided by our Theorem \ref{deep non linear} is not explicit, since it invokes the spectral distribution of the conjugate kernel, which is not known in general.
-This will be a very important direction for further research: understanding how depth and non-linearity alter the spectral distribution of the \textit{actual} conjugate kernel and in which configurations of the input data it yields a low generalisation error would provide a rigorous explanation for all the surprising generalisation properties of NNGPs, and undoubtedly hold some keys to finally explaining finite-width neural network generalisation.